How To Start Your Baby on Solids And Support Their Development

 While the introduction of solid foods does initiate a significant shift in the baby’s microbiome, complete weaning - or no longer giving your baby breastmilk - has an even bigger impact and drives the maturation of the baby gut microbiome [15].
 Bifidobacterium will remain prominent in the baby gut, even with the introduction of solids, up until breastfeeding is ceased [14], [16].

-To track your baby’s gut microbiome development, it’s a good idea to take a gut sample before 6 months.
-Then, resample your baby's gut at around 6 months old, and again when your baby reaches 12 months old.
+To track your baby’s gut microbiome development, it’s a good idea to take a gut sample before 6 months, and then resample at around 6 months old and again when your baby reaches 12 months old.

 Carbohydrates